opendaylight/transportpce/docs/developer-guide.rst

 It is basically composed of two kinds of elements.
 First are the 'publishers' that are in charge of sending a notification to a Kafka server.
 To protect and only allow specific classes to send notifications, each publisher is dedicated to an authorized class.
-Then are the 'subscribers' that are in charge of reading notifications from a Kafka server.
+There are the 'subscribers' that are in charge of reading notifications from a Kafka server.
 So when the feature is called to write notification to a Kafka server, it will serialize the notification into JSON format and then will publish it in a topic of the server via a publisher.
 And when the feature is called to read notifications from a Kafka server, it will retrieve it from